MarcusCemes/image-processing-pipeline/README.md

 ```
 ### Exports

 Export presets are what the images are resized to.
-The default export preset is:
+It can either be provided as a Javascript object when using the NodeJS module, or when using the command line, a path to a JSON file containing the exports object.
+How does it worK?
+The best way to explain is to show you the default exports object:

 ```javascript
 this.exports = [{